Plastics and pesticides: Health impacts of synthetic chemicals in US products doubled in last 5 years, study finds - Local News 8

 PFAS do not degrade

-One of the problems is that as soon as science identifies a potential chemical hazard and its removed, industry creates another.
+One of the problems is that as soon as science identifies a potential chemical hazard and it is removed, industry creates another.
 If they are closely tied to the originals, the new chemicals can produce very similar health risks.

 Take PFAS, for example, which are used to make nonstick cookware, stain-resistant clothes, infection-resistant surgical gowns and drapes, cell phones, semi-conductors, commercial aircraft and low-emissions vehicles.